The Ultimate Guide to Net Income Calculation: Formulas and Examples

 Net Income Formula: An Example

-Suppose a clothing retailer in Houston, Green Leaf LLC, wants to calculate his net business income for the calendar year 2021.
-He has the following details with him:
+Suppose a clothing retailer in Houston, Green Leaf LLC, wants to calculate his net business income for 2021.
+Here are the details:

 Particulars | Amount |